 Yes, Melo has shown this season that he can still be of help to a club in the right role.
-He even owns a plus-2.9 net rating this year.
 But teams understandably weren’t sure if Anthony would disrupt their offensive chemistry or if he would be filling to accept a lesser role.

 Let’s remember, though, that Anthony has started all 50 games in which he has played for the Blazers this season.
 Would he have been as happy coming off the bench?
 Who knows.